azzco/azzco.github.io/_posts/2021-12-04-Setting-Up-Vim.md

 ## Dotfiles
 I should really start getting dotfiles up on github for all my needs.
 I'm switching between my normal computer, laptop and workcomputer as it is.

+## Actually, visual code
+I had a little look at the visual studio code extensions and honestly it has most of what I want for more than one purpose.
+Markdown preview, markdown to pdf with pandoc, actually using a template.
+Command line from root folder.
+Honestly I might actually install visual code on my linux box.
+The spellchecking seems awful but with some more configuring I don't think it'll pose an issue.

+If that homebrewery extension was kept up to date I'd be completely sold.